 351. AMEND.

-A Councilmember may move to amend a measure pursuant to Section F below.
+A Councilmember may move to amend a measure pursuant to Part F of this Article.

 352. POSTPONE INDEFINITELY

 (a) A Councilmember may move to postpone indefinitely any question pending before the Council.
 A motion to postpone indefinitely is debatable, and it is in order to debate the merits of the underlying question.